Radar Systems Design and Engineering Training

 - Today’s requirements, technologies & designs.

-Radar Systems Design and Engineering Training – Course Content
+The target audience for this Radar Systems Design and Engineering course:

 - Introduction.
 Radar systems examples.
 Radar ranging principles, frequencies, architecture, measurements, displays, and parameters.
 Radar range equation; radar waveforms; antenna patterns, types, and parameters.